SoCraTesUK/socrates-uk/tickets.md

 The venue has amazing grounds to relax and wander in and boast a gym, sauna, steam room, indoor pool and tennis court if you fancy.

+The training day is paid for separately (and includes lunch on Thursday).

 ### What if I don’t know anyone in the crafter community?

 A new group can be intimidating, but we hope you give SoCraTes a try.
 The SoCraTes community aims to be open and inclusive to everyone.
 In addition, we are hoping to provide some [Conference Buddies][conference_buddies] so you can attend together.